 With the latest damage estimates from Sandy’s 80 mile-an-hour winds and record surge of seawater now hovering in the $50 billion range, storm-related costs will almost certainly climb in the weeks ahead – as will the human toll.
 Ongoing shortages of heating oil and power outages in New York and New Jersey mean businesses and residences will face increasingly colder temperatures as the mercury dips.
 People who have suffered severe water and structural damage are now homeless, while many of the elderly and infirm cannot get out of their homes.

-As long lines persist at numerous gas stations in the metropolitan area and as scores of people turn their thoughts to the difficult work of rebuilding, a number of businesses, organizations and individuals have been sharing their time, money and manpower with hard-hit Americans, trying to restore what Sandy has so crudely taken away.
+As long lines persist at numerous gas stations in the metropolitan area and as scores of people turn their thoughts to rebuilding, a number of businesses, organizations and individuals have been sharing time, money and help with hard-hit Americans, trying to restore what Sandy has so crudely taken away.
 Here are a few:

 FITNESS CENTERS FILL CRITICAL NEED

 With nearly all the municipalities in New York’s Westchester, Rockland and Putnam counties in a state of emergency because of mass power outages, downed wires and widespread destruction, Equalize Fitness, a fitness center in Yonkers, New York – a city of nearly 200,000 – stepped up to the plate.
 The facility has thrown open its doors to local residents in need of a hot shower, a fresh cup of coffee, and a place to recharge their smart phones, laptops and other electronic devices, all for free.
 (As of Saturday morning, over 200,000 people in Westchester, Rockland and Putnam counties were still without power.)